codehsbooks/apjava/Programming-with-Karel/while-loops-in-karel.md

 > Super close!
 An if statement will only execute the step once, and Karel will only turn once.

 > Almost!
-A for loop wont work for this exercise, because we don't know which direction Karel is starting in.
+A for loop won't work for this exercise, because we don't know which direction Karel is starting in.

 ---